 That’s the beauty of this plan.
 You can do all the tasks over the course of seven days and then keep repeating the cycle as you need to.
 Everything is covered so you know you won’t miss a thing and wind up feeling embarrassed.

 With the 7 Day Schedule, I have you working on your home starting with the guest rooms.

 Why?
 Because you want to make sure the rooms guests will be staying in are in tip-top shape, and once they’re done, you can close the doors and tell your family to stay out.
 This way you don’t have to go back and do anything else to them once they are clean.
 Once and done – that’s my motto!

 Next, we tackle the main parts of the home starting with the Dining Room.

-More than likely this room can be cleaned and stay hands off until the first guest arrives as most of us don’t use our formal dining rooms regularly.
-I’d even consider putting up tape across the entry way to the dining room to remind family members to stay out.
+More than likely this room can be cleaned and stay hands off until the company shows up as most of us don’t use our formal dining rooms regularly.
+I’d even consider putting up tape across the entryway to the dining room to remind family members to stay out.